Tyler-Jacobson/CunaBackendCodingChallenge/README.md

-# CUNA Mututal Backend Coding Challenge
+# CUNA Mutual Backend Coding Challenge

 ## .NET 6 and SQL Server are needed to run this project.
 Download links:

 https://dotnet.microsoft.com/en-us/download/dotnet/6.0

 https://www.microsoft.com/en-us/sql-server/sql-server-downloads

 ### If you have any issues running the project, please contact me TylerJacobsonSE@gmail.com